 For groups of individual contributors to become teams that can achieve greatness together takes more than technical skills.
 The journey also requires what some are calling “permanent” skills.
 The Agile Manifesto creators may have meant all of the values to have equal weight, but for me, it’s no accident that “Individuals and Interactions over Process and Tools” is listed at the top!
 For these reasons, I am honored to serve as track chair for “Interaction Skills” at deliver:Agile 2018.

-Our program team has carefully curated a stellar group of invited presenters that offer practical advice and stories of experience.
+Our program team has carefully curated a stellar group of invited presenters who offer practical advice and stories of experience.
 Interaction Skills sessions include:

 - “The Tester’s Mission” Ash Coleman leads off with a discussion of the power of framing tester-team conversations as risk assessments rather than quality guarantees.
 She will demonstrate the criticality of tester contributions when closely integrated with the team.